 - Increased confidence in ability to teach science

 - Inspiration to foster student interest and confidence in science, especially among female students

 - Formation of non-hierarchical and mutually beneficial relationships with scientists

-By promoting involvement of these teacher- scientist partnerships, the experience can also lead to community involvement with neighboring universities and museum research labs.
+Additionally, promoting involvement of these teacher- scientist partnerships can also lead to community involvement with neighboring universities and museum research labs.
 Learn how you can make these partnerships work in your school or district by reading the full paper.